 Vivid technology from Giro

-Giro is another brand to bet on Zeiss Optics expertise to design its Vivid technology.
+Giro is another brand to bet on Zeiss Optics expertise to develop its Vivid technology.
 The idea was to offer the best visual experience by enhancing contrast and clarity which leads to a faster perception and less eye fatigue.
-Most sunglasses filter blue light even though this light is absolutely necessary to views shadows, bumps and terrain changes.
-The Vivid technology manipulates this blue light to enhance contrasts all while filtering harmful rays, thus providing you a greater visual acuity and optimal hues no matter the weather.
+Most sunglasses filter blue light even though this light is absolutely necessary to see shadows, bumps and terrain changes.
+Vivid technology manipulates this blue light to enhance contrasts all while filtering harmful rays, thus providing greater visual acuity and optimal hues no matter the weather.

 Clarity technology by POC